What Are Payment Rails?

 Blockchain/Crypto Rails | Minutes to blocks confirmation | Cross-border, token payments | Borderless, irreversible, variable fees |

-How Rails Work in Payment Transaction Rails Flow
+How Rails Work in Payment Flow

 A transaction on the railroad normally travels through the following stages: